 Bank of America (BofA) offers a range of fixed and adjustable-rate mortgages, including some offered through government programs.
 In addition, it has a combination loan that incorporates a first mortgage with a home equity second layer for a higher-than-average percentage of the property's value.
 This way, you can get extra cash for improvements but only deal with one loan and one set of fees.
 Although the BofA website says it offers interest-only jumbo loans, the loan officer we spoke to said this is not the case.

-Bank of America's posted rates, which we found on this mortgage lender's website, ran slightly above average.
+Bank of America's posted rates, which we found on this mortgage lender's website, were higher than Network Capital and Quicken Loans’ posted rates.
 Not all lenders post rates, and each posts rates for what it considers its best example; with that in mind, we consider BofA competitive in the refinance and mortgage industry.

 We were able to put our test case into the online calculator, posted on Bank of America's website, which gave us specific interest rates and estimated closing fees.
 This is a handy tool for planning and making comparisons, but keep in mind that rates can change daily or as a result of information on your credit report.

 Nonetheless, we found that with our specific case, the interest rates were lower than the industry average.
 Closing costs involve expenses that are beyond the bank's control, such as appraisal and title fees.
 Bank fees, according to the agent we spoke to, also vary by state.
 BofA's fees were on the high end compared with the other mortgage and refinance lenders on our lineup.